-The Office of Campus Wellbeing and Education is one of three integrated offices in Campus Wellbeing and Crisis Intervention, which also includes Campus Support and Intervention and the Threat Assessment Office.
-Together, these three offices reflect the understanding that the university culture is shaped both by how it responds to crisis, and importantly, its efforts to cultivate a culture of compassion, well-being, and support from the outset.
+The Office of Campus Wellbeing and Education is one of two integrated offices in Campus Wellbeing and Crisis Intervention, which also includes Campus Support and Intervention.
+Together, these two offices reflect the understanding that the university culture is shaped both by how it responds to crisis, and importantly, its efforts to cultivate a culture of compassion, well-being, and support from the outset.